 What is your favourite tipple?A good full bodied red wine.

-I joined Brakspear in January 2014 after relocating from Cheshire.
+I joined Brakspear in January 2014 after moving from a finance role in Cheshire.

 What did you want to be when you grew up?A professional showjumper.